Understanding Result Ordering

 2. Keyword Latching

 By default, Alfred latches the typed query phrase to the selected result.
-This is extremely useful when understood and leveraged, and works around the issue certain highly used results from dominating Alfred's coveted top result match.
+This is extremely useful when understood and leveraged, and prevents certain highly used results from dominating Alfred's coveted top result match.

 3. Default File Ordering